omeka/omeka-s-developer/docs/events/server_event_reference.md

 Triggered inside the details display on the admin side.

+### view.show.value

+* **value** A value representation

+Triggered for each value when displaying all values of a resource, in partial template resource-values.phtml.
+It allows to append html content to a value.

 ### view.sort-selector

 * **sortBy**: Array of sorting options, each a sub-array with keys "label" and "value" (filterable)